-The rapid development of Big Data boosts the advancement of Deep Learning by utilizing a massive amount of data generated from different sources across a wide range of sectors, such as healthcare and finance.
-Yet the risk of privacy violation increases as we savoring the benefits of 'free' data.
-To address the privacy issue, numbers of privacy-preserving mechanisms \cite{mehmood2016protection,papernot2016towards,liu2021machine} emerge for privacy protection at different stages from data generation to data processing.
+\textbf{Data Privacy Legislation.} The rapid development of big data boosts the advancement of deep learning by utilizing a massive amount of data generated from different sources across a wide range of sectors, such as healthcare and finance.
+However, the risk of privacy violation increases while we are savoring the benefits of `free' data.
+Recently, numbers of privacy-preserving mechanisms \cite{papernot2016towards,liu2021machine} emerge for privacy protection at different stages from data generation to data processing.
 Furthermore, privacy regulation \cite{mantelero2013eu,web:lang:CCPA,garcia2020lei,de2014protection} has been introduced to legitimize and protect sensitive information against hackers and leaks to make our digital environment safer and more secure.
 However, more and more emerging legislation emphasizes customers' rights other than merely keeping data safe from unauthorized access.
-Customers have rights to control their usage permission of their information and the for what purpose.
+Customers have rights to control the usage permission and know the purpose of using their information.